Father Charles Polifka, O.F.M. Cap

 Matt Steck & Rick Steck

-Rick Steck, right, and son Matt left, are enthusiastic members of The Michael Carrigan Division of AOH.
+Rick Steck, right, and son Matt left, are enthusiastic members of The Fr.
+Joseph P. Carrigan Division of AOH.
 Matt, is a Business Analyst and father of two lovely, nearly grown, daughters.
 He joined the division in the spring of 2020.
 Rick has been a Carrigan leader since he joined about three years ago.
 Rick has been a teacher and coach at Annunciation School for over two decades.
 Both Rick and Matt appreciate the effort the Carrigan division members have given to the school students through fix-up projects, fundraisers, and volunteer coaching.